taichi-dev/taichi/docs/faq.rst

 **Q:** How can I **render 3D results** without writing a ray tracer myself?

 **A:** You may export it with :ref:`export_ply_files` so that you could view it in Houdini or Blender.
-       Or make use the extension library `Taichi THREE <https://github.com/taichi-dev/taichi_glsl>`_ to render images and update to GUI in real-time.
+       Or make use of the extension library `Taichi THREE <https://github.com/taichi-dev/taichi_glsl>`_ to render images and update to GUI in real-time.
-       Or make use our Blender addon `Taichi Blend <https://github.com/taichi-dev/taichi_blend>`_ to update meshes to Blender and make physically-based animations.
+       Or make use of our Blender addon `Taichi Blend <https://github.com/taichi-dev/taichi_blend>`_ to update meshes to Blender and make physically-based animations.

 **Q:** How do I declare a field with **dynamic length**?